 This summary in easy read format provides information about FRA’s work on the right to live independently.

-The project aims to better understand how the fundamental rights of persons with mental health problems and persons with intellectual disabilities are safeguarded in the EU and where violations of rights occur.
+The project was aimed at providing a better understanding how the fundamental rights of persons with mental health problems and persons with intellectual disabilities are safeguarded in the EU and where violations of rights occur.

 Although they are two distinct groups of individuals, stigma is the common reaction to both.
 This leads to social exclusion and discrimination.
 Therefore both groups are also likely to face similar barriers to full and equal participation in society.

-The project consists of three components: legal data collection, social data collection, and network building.
+The project consisted of three components: legal data collection, social data collection, and network building.